Patryk-Obermajer/obermajer/_pages/about.md

 {: .text-justify}

 ## Let's Connect
 I enjoy sharing what I learn and connecting with others who are interested in tech and engineering.
-If you’re into these things too, feel free to [reach out](mailto:patryk.obermajer@gmail.com).
+If you’re into these things too, feel free to [get in touch](mailto:patryk.obermajer@gmail.com).
 Let’s chat about innovation, technology, and how we can create something great together.
 {: .text-justify}